Gause Law Offices has a track record of getting the best results for our clients

 Federal Gun and Drug Charges

-My client was charged with federal conspiracy to distribute controlled substances and possession of a gun in furtherance of drug trafficking (what is called a 924(c) charge).
+Our client was charged with federal conspiracy to distribute controlled substances and possession of a gun in furtherance of drug trafficking (what is called a 924(c) charge).
 He was looking at a ten-year mandatory minimum on the drug charge and an additional five-year mandatory minimum on the gun charge.
-I dove into reviewing the discovery, the DEA reports and other evidence that the government would use against my client.
-I found several issues, drafted a motion to suppress, and aggressively negotiated the case.
-Through hard work and a firm stance on behalf of my client, I was able to convince the Assistant United States Attorney to a reduced plea offer.
-I capped the government to 96 months (8 years) in the plea agreement, a tactic used to ensure my client knows what the government will be asking for at sentencing.
+We dove into reviewing the discovery, the DEA reports and other evidence that the government would use against my client.
+We found several issues, drafted a motion to suppress, and aggressively negotiated the case.
+Through hard work and a firm stance on behalf of my client, we were able to convince the Assistant United States Attorney to a reduced plea offer.
+We capped the government to 96 months (8 years) in the plea agreement, a tactic used to ensure my client knows what the government will be asking for at sentencing.
 The judge sentenced my client to six-and-a-half years.
-He was overjoyed and thankful that I fought hard for him throughout the process.
+He was overjoyed and thankful that we fought hard for him throughout the process.

 Aggressive Motion Practice